Galax028/Bunsho/README.md

 ## Questions

-### Remote file browsers such as [Filebrowser](https://github.com/filebrowser/filebrowser) already exists, why make another one?
+### Similar projects such as [Filebrowser](https://github.com/filebrowser/filebrowser) already exists, why make another one?

 I wanted to gain some more programming experience doing this kind of thing, I also happen to have my own server which at the time of development, doesn't really have anything running on it.
 Then I thought I could start making some projects of my own that would be useful to me if I host it on the server.
+It's really just up to you if you want use Bunsho or not.

 ### How do I set this up with [Nginx](https://nginx.org)?